guillermooo/sublime-undocs/source/basic_concepts.rst

 a good deal of control.

-These settings files are simply text files following a special structure or *format*: JSON dominates, but you'll find XML files too.
+These settings files are simply text files following a special structure or *format*: JSON predominates, but you'll find XML files too.

 In this guide, we refer collectively to all these disparate configuration files as *resources*.
 Sublime Text will look for resources inside the packages